dboca93/fm-0004/README.md

 With this project, I used for the first time reset styles from https://piccalil.li/blog/a-modern-css-reset/ -- let me know if this an appropriate practice.

 For the design itself, I used a 3-column grid, transitioning into one-column @ 48em (768px).
 Please advise if this would be the sensible breakpoint for such a project.

+Also, when you hover over the
+buttons -- there is a slight
+movement in the rest of the
+container -- what is the standard way of avoiding this?

 ## Screenshot

 ![](images/Screenshot.png)